buildspace/buildspace-projects/GPT3_Writer/en/Section_1/Lesson_3_ML101_how_this_all_works.md

 ### The basics behind GPT-3.

-You’ve may have heard that GPT-3 is made up of a lot of “parameters” — each parameter is a **specialized** **number**.
+You may have heard that GPT-3 is made up of a lot of “parameters” — each parameter is a **specialized** **number**.
 When you input a sentence into GPT-3 it’ll combine that sentence with all it’s parameters to predict what comes next in the sentence.

 GPT-3 has **175 billion of these parameters** and is 800 GB.